Menu schedule

 Tips to increase consumption

-- Avoid serving poor quality produce which may result in a negative experience and affect a child’s willingness to try that food in the future.
+- Avoid serving poor quality produce, which may result in a negative experience and affect a child’s willingness to try that food in the future.

-Program evaluation highlights
+Previous program evaluation highlights

 In 2018: